 We receive questions every year about how much flying we do, how many people/cargo we move, and other inquiries about our daily operations.
 Here are some quick numbers from 2014:

 Flight Time in 2014 - 566.0 Hours

 Flight Time By Major Users:

 - Operational Short-hauls: Twelve total.
-Six in Grand Canyon National Park, four in Zion National Park, one at Rocky Mountain National Park, and one on the Forks Complex in Northern California.
-One of the operational short-hauls in Grand Canyon was completed by Arizona DPS in the western part of the park.
+Seven in Grand Canyon and three in Zion, one at Glen Canyon National Recreation.
+(One of the operational short-hauls in GRCA was completed by Arizona DPS in the Clear Creek area of the park.)

 - Manager Taskbooks Completed - 1/3 (33%)